mozilla/MozDef/docs/source/alert_development_guide.rst

         ])
         ...

-In essence this code will tell MozDef to query the collection of logs for messages timestamped within 20 minutes (from time of query execution) and to look for messages which are of category "helloworld" which also have a source IP address.
+This code tells MozDef to query the collection of events for messages timestamped within 20 minutes from time of query execution which are of category "helloworld" and also have a source IP address.
-If you're pumping logs into MozDef odds are you don't have any which will be tagged as "helloworld".
-You can of course create those logs, but lets assume that you have logs tagged as "syslog" for the moment.
+If you're pumping events into MozDef odds are you don't have any which will be tagged as "helloworld".
+You can of course create those events, but lets assume that you have events tagged as "syslog" for the moment.
 Change the TermMatch line to
 ::

   TermMatch('category', 'syslog'),

-and you will get alerts for syslog labeled messages.
+and you will create alerts for events marked with the category of 'syslog'.
 Ideally you should edit your test to match, but it's not strictly necessary.

 Scheduling your alert
 ---------------------
-Next we will need to enable the log and to schedule it.
-At time of writing this is a bit annoying.
+Next we will need to enable the alert.
+Alerts in MozDef are scheduled via the celery task scheduler.
+The schedule passed to celery is in the config.py file:

 Open the file
 ::